Why SMBs Are Moving Away From SaaS CRMs to Custom-Built Solutions

 The SaaS CRM market has not failed.
 It has matured in a way that reveals structural limitations for a specific category of customer.

 For SMBs in their first few years, these dynamics are tolerable.
 The team is small, the tier is lower, and the operational convenience of SaaS outweighs the cost.
-The calculation changes as the business grows past 20 to 30 seats and starts spending $30,000 to $60,000 or more per year on a system that the team is partially working around.
+The calculation changes as the business grows past 20 to 30 seats and starts spending $30,000 to $60,000 or more per year on a system the team is partially working around.

 The Tier Escalation Problem

-Their Process Does Not Fit the Template
+Process That Does Not Fit the Template

-The Per-Seat Cost Has Compounded Past Justification
+Per-Seat Cost Compounding Past Justification

-The Integration Layer Has Become Unmanageable
+Integration Layer That Has Become Fragile

 When a vendor updates their API and the integration breaks, the business pays to fix it.
 That cost is unpredictable, recurring, and not reflected in the subscription price.
+Businesses that have experienced this multiple times start questioning whether the platform is actually saving them operational complexity or adding a different kind of it.

 What Businesses Find After They Build